chhjel/QoDL.Validation/QoDL.DataAnnotations.Extensions/README.md

 }
 ```

-## Developer details
+## Global config

+* To override returned results globally `QoDLDataAnnotationsGlobalConfig.ResultPostProcessAction` can be set.
-To enable developer details output you must configure `QoDLDataAnnotationsGlobalConfig.EnableDeveloperDetails` to return true.
+* To enable developer details output you must configure `QoDLDataAnnotationsGlobalConfig.EnableDeveloperDetails` to return true.